 Here are three types of services that can make life easier for seniors, so you can help your older loved one find the support that’s right for them.:

 Nutrition can be a challenge for seniors, who sometimes have difficulty getting to a grocery store or planning and preparing meals.
 Grocery or meal delivery can make it easier for them to get the balanced meals they need to help them stay healthy.
 Many grocery stores and shopping services (think Instacart or Amazon) now offer delivery for seniors who are comfortable using mobile apps.
 Other meal delivery services include Meals on Wheels or, for older adults living in San Francisco, Seniors At Home’s Kosher Meals on Wheels, which can provide meal delivery up to five times a week.

 Having access to safe and affordable transportation helps seniors stay connected with their families, friends, and community—which is essential to their mental health and well-being.
 Senior shuttles, volunteer ride services, and public transportation for seniors can help your older loved one make visits, meet up with social organizations, and accomplish errands, all of which will help them maintain their independence.
-Two Bay Area resources: the JFCS Rides program and the United Way’s 2-1-1 service, which offers a searchable database of senior transportation options.
+Another option: the United Way’s 2-1-1 service, which offers a searchable database of senior transportation options.